Marcos30004347/bootstrapper/kubeapi/README.md

     type FooSpec struct {
         // +k8s:conversion-gen=false
-        // bars is a list of Bar names.
+        // bar is a list of Bar names.
 They don't have to be unique.
 Order does not matter.
-        Bar []string `json:"bars" protobuf:"bytes,1,rep,name=bars"`
+        Bar []string `json:"bar" protobuf:"bytes,1,rep,name=bar"`
     }

     type FooStatus struct {
-        // cost is the cost of the whole Foo including all bars.
+        // cost is the cost of the whole Foo including all bar.
         Cost float64 `json:"cost,omitempty" protobuf:"bytes,1,opt,name=cost"`
     }